omjoshi29/Hypernode/README.md

 ### How To Use:

-First you have to have to go to the `Home Page`.
-There you can see a chatbot, you have to answer a few questions and then you will get a list of curated courses from the chatbot.
-On the courses page you can filter courses by platforms and sort courses by ratings.
-Clicking on COMPARE button redirects to compare page where you can compare the selected course with other courses.
+First you have to have to go to the Home Page.
+There you can see a `chatbot`, you have to answer a few questions and then you will get a list of curated courses from the chatbot.
+On the courses page you can `filter` courses by platforms and `sort` courses by ratings.
+Clicking on `COMPARE` button redirects to compare page where you can compare the selected course with other courses.

 ---